abstract-theory/thinc/README.rst

 Thinc
 =====

-THINC stands for THINC is not C. It is a programming language that compiles into C and C++.
+THINC stands for THINC is not C++.
+It is a programming language that compiles into C and C++.
 In more technical words, it is a syntactical variant of C and C++ that uses indentation instead of curly brackets.
 Practically, everything you already know about C and C++ can be applied to THINC, and those proficient with C/C++ will find it has a very low learning curve.

 Two-Way Compiler
 ----------------